fidel-schaposnik/muzero/README.md

 #### Asynchronous mode

-In this mode self-playing and training occur simultaneously in different threads or different nodes of a distributed network.
+In this mode self-playing and training occur simultaneously in different processes or different nodes of a distributed network.
 A simple HTTP server maintains a database of self-played games and neural network weights.
 Self-playing and training agents interact with this server through a simple API.